In a Rush? Here’s What You Need to Know

 The combi boiler is generally quieter and a lot smaller than old system boilers, a huge bonus for modern-day homes.
 They can be tucked away behind kitchen cupboards, unseen and unheard.
 It’s also worth noting that most modern-day washing machines no longer require a hot water feed, so if this is proving to be the deciding factor, make sure you check the exact function of your washing machine.

 Can I Install a Boiler in the Bathroom?

-A bathroom is a great option for a new boiler installation.
-Why?
-Well, above all else, if your boiler is in the bathroom, it’s right next to appliances that use and require the hottest water.
+A bathroom can be a good option for a new boiler installation, but it also brings difficulties.
+Looking at the positives first, though, and above all else, if your boiler is in the bathroom, it’s right next to appliances that use and require the hottest water.
 This means that when you’re running a nice warm bath or hot shower, you’ll have instant access to hot water.

 There are other parts of your house that make for good spaces to store your boiler, like the garage, loft, or attic.
 These, however, do have a number of setbacks which makes installing a boiler here, a trickier task.

-The garage, loft, or attic are great ways to free up space in other parts of the house.
+Placing a boiler in the loft (or attic) is a great way to free up space in other parts of the house.
 Although, if you were to put your boiler in the loft or attic, you’d need to ensure that it’s accessible.
 This means you’d have to also install a ladder and sufficient lighting to avoid any trips – or even falls through the ceiling.